what is ac synchronous motor | what is the synchronous motor? | what synchronous motor

 The alternator and synchronous motor have almost the same structure and the synchronous alternator can also be run like a synchronous motor.
-In both the above types of machines there is only a special difference of energy conversion, which depends on the working principle of the machine concerned.
+In both the above types of machines, there is only a special difference in energy conversion, which depends on the working principle of the machine concerned.

 At this time the resulting positive pulse of the stator produces the northern pole N, and the resulting negative pulse produces the southern pole s. when DC supply is provided in the round rotor, the North N and South S magnetic poles are generated in the rotor. these N and S magnetic poles of the rotor have an effect on the rotational magnetic field of the stator.

 According to the situation displayed in the picture :

 Suppose at any moment that the North Pole Ns on the stator, which is at position A, develops the North Pole N of the rotor, then the rotor anti-clockwise tends to rotate in the direction; But due to inertia, the rotor does not rotate quickly.
 That is, it takes some time to rotate the rotor.